ch-Hemanjali/BrowserstackAssignment/README.md

 Local Execution

-Run the tests locally using:
+Run the tests locally using

-$ mvn test

 BrowserStack Execution